 Most women experience nausea or vomiting, known as “morning sickness,” especially during the first three months of pregnancy.
 The symptoms of morning sickness are caused by a rapidly rising blood level of pregnancy hormones, mainly estrogens and human chorionic gonadotropin (HCG).

-The growing placenta produces HCG in the womb.
-The rising level of pregnancy hormones usually occurs in the morning (as so-called morning sickness), although it can happen any time of day.
+The production of HCG rises in tandem with the growth of the placenta within the womb.
+Though morning sickness often occurs in the mornings (hence its name), it can happen at any time throughout the day.
 Women with morning sickness continue to gain weight and do not become dehydrated.

-Mild morning sickness is common.
-On the other hand, Hyperemesis Gravidarium is a less common but much more severe form of nausea and vomiting.
-It can cause a weight loss of more than 5% of body weight.
+While mild morning sickness is considered normal, Hyperemesis Gravidarum represents a less common but significantly more severe form of nausea and vomiting.
+It can sometimes lead to weight loss exceeding 5% of body weight.

 Hyperemesis Gravidarium is seen more likely with: